elifKurtay/CS319_1A_Monopoly/README.md

 ## Description of the Game

 Digital Monopoly will be available for up to 4 people.
 The game will be controlled only with a mouse.
 Players will advance in the game with a generated dice roll.
-The game will continue until all players except one, have bankrupted.
-The game will follow the original Monopoly’s rules and instructions which can be accessed [here](https://github.com/elifKurtay/CS319_1A_Monopoly/blob/master/documents/Classic%20Monopoly%20Rules).
+The game will continue until all players except one have bankrupted, or the turn limit has been reached.
+The game will, mostly, follow the original Monopoly’s rules and instructions which can be accessed [here](https://github.com/elifKurtay/CS319_1A_Monopoly/blob/master/documents/Classic%20Monopoly%20Rules).
 However, there will be additional rules and features.

 **New Game Rules**
-* Each token (players’ characters) will have special skills.
-Each token will have its advantages and disadvantages.
-For example, the "working bag" token will stay in jail for 2 turns instead of 3 but it will pay 10% more on tax payment spots.
+* Each piece (players’ characters) will have special skills.
+Each piece will have its advantages and disadvantages.
+For example, the "Briefcase" piece will stay in jail for 2 turns instead of 3 but it will pay 10% more on tax payment spots.
 * Inside “Chance” cards, there will be a “Thief” card.
 This card will introduce a new character/player in the game.
 The thief will try to catch a player by being in the same spot with another player.
 When the Thief catches a player, that player will get their money stolen.
 After stealing the Thief disappears from the game.
 The player who picks the Thief card can choose to use it by paying a certain amount or not to play it.
 * The players will have the choice to open a "Chance" or "Community Chest" one turn after drawing.
 * When a player is on a transport station, they can move to a different station.